As you grow fond of your hamster, having hamster babies probably seems like a good idea.

 Check out more safe hamster food here.

-Once your hamster goes into labour things happen pretty fast.
+Once your hamster goes into labor [4] things happen pretty fast.
 It usually takes 1-2 hours with 15-30 minute intervals between the small pups coming into our world.

-A hamster, regardless of breed will usually have 4-8 pups.
+A hamster regardless of the breed will usually have 4-8 pups.

 … however, under no circumstances should that care come from you.